alpha9898/chatbot_app/README.md

 # Medical & Fitness Assistant

 A Flutter application that provides a specialized chatbot for medical and fitness questions using the Llama AI model.
+Features both light and dark mode for comfortable use in any environment.

 ## Features